openfoodfacts/.github/docs/decisions/api-browser-security.md

 The Keycloak [Revoke Refresh Token](https://www.keycloak.org/docs/latest/server_admin/index.html#_offline-access) option should be enabled so that a Refresh Token can only be used once.

 Any client that needs permissions to make contributions directly (not on behalf of a user) should not support user authentication flows to discourage placing the client secret in a browser.
+Re-user clients should be created via a standard tool so that permissions are set correctly, depending on the type of client.

 APIs will all support CORS but the re-user can choose to call a "Login API" after obtaining an access token which will generate a secure session cookie that will be automatically used when calling other APIs.
 The re-user can then forget the access / refresh tokens.
 All APIs will support authentication with an access token or a session cookie.

-The backend will need to periodically refresh the session cookie and check that the session has not been revoked by the user in Keycloak (e.g. using the [GET /admin/realms/{realm}/users/{user-id}/sessions](https://www.keycloak.org/docs-api/latest/rest-api/index.html#_get_adminrealmsrealmusersuser_idsessions) API)
+The backend APIs will need to periodically refresh the session cookie and check that the session has not been revoked by the user in Keycloak (e.g. using the [GET /admin/realms/{realm}/users/{user-id}/sessions](https://www.keycloak.org/docs-api/latest/rest-api/index.html#_get_adminrealmsrealmusersuser_idsessions) API).
+If the session is revoked then the API will need to return a not authorized (401) response to prompt the app to redirect back to the login page, obtain another access_token and call the Login API again to refresh the session cookie.

-### Confirmation

-Re-user clients should be created via a standard tool so that permissions are set correctly, depending on the type of client.

 ## Pros and Cons of the Options